 As a lifestyle photographer, “posing” is not exactly what it sounds like when it comes to families with small kids.
 Though I do prioritize trying to get at least one shot of the whole crew looking straight into the camera with pristine smiles, the majority of the time I am focused on capturing family members connecting as they would if I were not there (tickling, snuggles, exploring, singing).
 In order to prompt natural connection, I often go through a series of "play/connect" poses, especially when I’ve got toddlers or early elementary schoolers in front of me.
 One of the best parts of family photography for me is also getting creative and making small suggestions to what is spontaneously happening in front of me.
 Prompted poses not only help kids stay engaged, but they allow the whole family to have fun and stay relaxed throughout the session.
 Plus, parents are usually grateful for the energy expended as it makes longer car rides home much calmer!

 What most people who go through trending candid family shots on social media do not know is that even the most spontaneous moments are due to clear and concise directions from the photographer!
 Here are just a snapshot of a few of my favorites from recent fall sessions:

-“The Hammock:” with my prop crocket blanket, kids sit in the middle and get a light swing!
+With my prop crocket blanket, kids sit in the middle and get a light swing!

-“Toss up:” basic one – dad or mom throws a child up in the air while others watch!
+A basic one – dad or mom throws a child up in the air while others watch!

-"Super Hero:” one or both parents try to swing their kiddo towards the camera, either with locked hands (for a larger child) or holding them (best for toddlers/babies)
+One or both parents try to swing their kiddo towards the camera, either with locked hands (for a larger child) or holding them (best for toddlers/babies)